sozialhelden/accessibility-cloud-js/README.md

 ## Translating

+### Translation process

 Translations are created using [transifex](https://www.transifex.com/sozialhelden/accessibility-cloud/js-widget/).

-You can add translations by using [c3po](https://alexmost.gitbooks.io/c-3po-book/content/)'s functions in the code.
-The library works similar to gettext.
+You can add translations by using [c3po](https://alexmost.gitbooks.io/c-3po-book/content/)'s `t` function in the code.
+The library works similar to gettext, but template string insertion and plurals are not supported (yet).

+New translations are automatically synced to transifex when you build a new version with `npm run build` or when you create a new version with `npm version [major|minor|patch]`.

+### How translation syncing works internally

-When building with `npm run build`, a file with all strings is created in `dist/translations.pot`.
-You can push this file to transifex with `tx push -s dist/translations.pot`.
-When all strings are translated there, `tx pull -a` downloads the translations from transifex and stores them as `.po`-Files in the `translations/` directory.
+- Pushing translations: When building with `npm run build`, the C3PO library creates a PO template file with all found strings from our source code in `dist/translations.pot`.
+This file is pushed to transifex with `tx push -s dist/translations.pot`.
+- Pulling translations: When all strings are translated there, you can build a new version with `npm version`, which runs `tx pull -a`.
+This downloads the translations from transifex and stores them as `.po`-Files in the `translations/` directory.
+The build process extracts the strings from there and stores them in `translations.js`.
+This ES6 module contains all translations as JS object-structure.